 When a business using EasyRoutes creates a route and dispatches it to you, you'll receive a push notification message with a shortcut link to your shared route:

-This route will also be added to your list of routes on the mobile app's homepage, along with any other routes that are assigned to you - tap View Route, then Start Delivery to begin delivering a route:
+This route will also be added to your list of routes on the mobile app's homepage, along with any other routes that are assigned to you - tap any route in the listing to access it, then tap Start Delivery to begin delivering a route:

 If any routes have been dispatched without an assigned driver, you may also be given the option to claim them.
-If any unassigned routes are listed in your app, tap View Unassigned Route on one, then Claim Route to self-assign yourself to that route:
+If any unassigned routes (indicated via the Unassigned badge below, left) are listed in your app, tap on one, then Claim Route to self-assign yourself to that route:

 See also EasyRoutes 101: Managing Drivers & Seats for additional details on adding, activating, and editing your drivers, driver seats, and dispatch options.